matejlou/tetrapal/README.md

 int tetrapal_number_of_elements(const Tetrapal* tetrapal);
 ```

-Returns the number of real elements in the triangulation, i.e. does not count symbolic 'infinite' elements.
+Returns the number of real elements (simplices) in the triangulation, i.e. does not count symbolic 'infinite' elements.

 ### Number of Dimensions